 The TCO operates across three states in Australia - New South Wales, Queensland and Victoria.
-However, the geographic location of Transurban consumers who bring complaints to the TCO is more diverse.
+It is intuitive that Interlink Roads, which operated the E-way system and the M5 South-West Motorway in New South Wales, would have predominantly New South Wales based consumers, however, the geographic location of Transurban consumers who bring complaints to the TCO is more diverse.